OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 the computer is on a public network.
 This parameter enables a firewall rule for public networks that allows remote access only from computers in the same local subnet.

-This parameter does not affect server versions of the Windows operating system, which, by default, have a local subnet firewall rule for public networks.
+This parameter doesn't affect server versions of the Windows operating system, which, by default, have a local subnet firewall rule for public networks.
 If the local subnet firewall rule is disabled on a server version, `Enable-PSRemoting` re-enables it, regardless of the value of this parameter.